bonsai-rx/docs/articles/documentation-style-guide.md

 ### Cross-references and highlights

-When working on an article, first check [the main documentation](https://bonsai-rx.org/docs/) to see what written material might already exist that could be linked if it would be helpful and to avoid duplication.
-Link resources like websites for external libraries which may be useful to explore for more information.
+When working on an article, first check [the main documentation](../index.md) and confirm whether written material already exists that could be linked to avoid duplication.
+Also include links to resources like websites for external libraries which may be useful to explore for more information.

 **Example:**